 4. Create An Instagram Shop

 With an Instagram shop, you can link the items you sell to your Instagram account so your followers can purchase without even leaving the app.
-If your first thought was “but I want them to visit my website,” keep reading, because you might change your mind.
+If your first thought was, “But I want them to visit my website,” keep reading because you might change your mind.

 However, many people who are on Instagram don’t want to leave Instagram.
-In this case, they can visit your Instagram shop, load up their cart and check out without leaving the app.
+In this case, they can visit your Instagram shop, load up their cart, and check out without leaving the app.
 You just made a sale you wouldn’t have if they needed to visit your site to make a purchase.
 (And remember – if they like your product, they might head to your website when they’re ready to purchase again!)
 Having an Instagram shop makes it easier, and selling is often about making things easy for your customers.

 5. Make Sure You’re Tracking The Right Metrics

 We started off this list of Instagram marketing tips by talking about an Instagram audit and how you should start by writing down all of the data Instagram provides.
-You’ll want to get into a habit to keep tracking your data and metrics so you can see when something’s working or if you need to change course.
+You’ll want to get into a habit of tracking your data and metrics so you can see when something’s working or if you need to change course.

 You don’t need to track every single thing, though.
 Instead, track things like:

-• Content interactions
+- Content interactions

-• Likes, comments, shares, and saves of individual posts
+- Likes, comments, shares, and saves of individual posts

-• Actions taken from individual posts
+- Actions taken from individual posts

-• Story reactions, like tapping through or swiping out
+- Story reactions, like tapping through or swiping out

-If you have a shop or are running ads, you’ll want to track all related metrics, since those are directly related to income and spending, respectively.
+If you have a shop or are running ads, you’ll want to track all related metrics since those are directly related to income and spending, respectively.
 As you track all of these metrics, you can begin to notice patterns.
-See what posts and products your audience likes and comments on the most, or which stories they swipe out of quickly.
-Then, create more content like the posts that perform well so you can give the people what they want.
+See what posts and products your audience likes and comments on the most or which stories they swipe out of quickly.
+Then, create more content, like the posts that perform well, so you can give the people what they want.

 6. Take Advantage Of User-Generated Content

 You don’t always have to be the one to create every single piece of content.
 Did that surprise you?
 It doesn’t have to be someone on your team, either.
 Instead, take advantage of the content your audience is creating for you.
-Chances are if people love your products or services, they’re posting about them.
+Chances are, if people love your products or services, they’re posting about them.
 If they aren’t, you can encourage them to do so by creating a contest or a giveaway.

 User-generated content (UGC) is incredibly helpful, especially for building trust with your audience.
 It’s easy for a brand or a business to talk about how great they are.
 However, if someone else posts about how wonderful a product is, people are more likely to believe them.
-If individual people are willing to voice their opinion and support a particular brand or product, others are willing to listen.
+If individual people are willing to voice their opinions and support a particular brand or product, others are willing to listen.

 7. Improve Your Copy

 By improving your captions, you can capture someone’s attention and get them to read your entire post.
-This is where you can share about your business or product or just ask them a question so you can begin to build a relationship with your followers.
+This is where you can share about your business or product or ask them a question so you can begin to build a relationship with your followers.

 Once your captions are dialed in, it’s time to focus on CTAs.
 A strong, concise, and clear CTA is the key to actually generating the response and engagement you desire.
 If your CTA is too long, your readers will likely lose interest.
 If it’s not clear, they could easily get confused.
 By improving your copy, you can strengthen your Instagram marketing strategy.